 Changes in national policy (principally publication of the National Planning Policy Framework [NPPF]) and the recalculation of likely housing demand in light of the latest population projections means that an adjustment to the approach accommodating this development is required.
 Thus far, it was calculated that the City's development needs could be accommodated within the existing built up area of the City.
 However, the scale of the projected increase (from 50,600 to 75,000-95,000 dwellings to 2031) means that land must be sought elsewhere.
-This can be partially through co-operation with neighbouring authorities, but will also demand the use of land within Birmingham's boundaries for approximately 10,000 dwellings.
+This can be achieved partially through co-operation with neighbouring authorities, but will also require the use of land within Birmingham's boundaries for approximately 10,000 dwellings.
 The Options Consultation Document on the Birmingham Development Plan sets Birmingham City Council's response to these needs, presenting a series of potential development options on Green Belt land to accommodate the development requirement.

-1.2 Purpose of this Report and Requirements for Sustainability Appraisal and Strategic Environmental Assessment
+Purpose of this Report and Requirements for Sustainability Appraisal and Strategic Environmental Assessment

-This Report has been produced to accompany the Options Consultation Document and is the latest stage in the Sustainability Appraisal of the Birmingham Development Plan.
+This Report has been produced to accompany the Options Consultation Document and is the latest stage in the Sustainability Appraisal of the Birmingham Development Plan2.
 Its purpose is to use the Sustainability Framework developed in previous stages to test the strategic options presented against one another and against reasonable alternatives.
 The SEA Directive requires that the Environmental Report should consider 'reasonable alternatives taking into account the objectives and geographical scale of the plan or programme' and give 'an outline of the reasons for selecting the alternatives dealt with' (Article 5.1 and Annex I (h)).
-The Report is part of Stage B of the SA/SEA process (see Appendix B).
+The Report is part of Stage B of the SA/SEA process (see Appendix A).

-The results of the Sustainability Appraisal complement those of the Green Belt Options analysis set out in a separate report which uses a constraints-based approach to evaluating the suitability of six alternative sites.
+The results of the Sustainability Appraisal complement those of the Green Belt Options analysis set out in a separate report3 which uses a constraints-based approach to evaluating the suitability of six alternative locations.
 Therefore, for the purposes of the Sustainability Appraisal, the options to be appraised are:

-- Option 1: Do nothing i.e. not seeking to accommodate the additional projected growth (i.e. the level of growth proposed in the Preferred Option [2010]). - Option 2: Accommodate additional projected growth within the existing urban area. - Option 3: Strategic Green Belt Release (plus sub-options relating to individual sites).
+- Option 1: Do nothing i.e. not seeking to accommodate the additional projected growth (i.e. the level of growth proposed in the Preferred Option [2010]). - Option 2: Accommodate additional projected growth within the existing urban area. - Option 3: Strategic Green Belt Release

-&lt;sup>2 See Sustainability Appraisal Scoping Report (2007, rev.2010, rev.2012); Appraisal of Issues and Options (2008); Appraisal of Preferred Options (November 2010).
+2 See Sustainability Appraisal Scoping Report (2007, rev.2010, rev.2012); Appraisal of Issues and Options (2008); Appraisal of Preferred Options (November 2010).

-&lt;sup>3 Birmingham City Council (September 2012) Birmingham's Green Belt Options (Draft Version 30/08/12).
+3 Birmingham City Council (October 2012) Birmingham's Green Belt Options